Brooks CEO says his shoes fit Buffett better

 “Once we got that shoe right,” he said, “we knew we could survive.”

-Though Brooks competes at the premium end of the market, Weber said even a lean economy doesn’t dampen business for the Seattle-based company.
+Though Brooks competes at the premium end of the market, Weber said even a lean economy doesn’t dampen business for the company, based in the Seattle suburb of Bothell, Washington.

 “Running has proven to be somewhat recession- and economic pressure-resistant,” he said.
 “All you need is a pair of shoes, and you go out your front door.”